HossamElwahsh/sprints-arm-rtos-tasks/README.md

   - LED 3 toggles every `1000ms`

 #### Task 3
-- Using FreeRTOS to toggle 3 LEDs with different timings.
+- Using FreeRTOS to control LED toggling rate by pressing a push button. (action on release/falling edge)
-  - LED 1 toggles every `100ms`
+	- LED toggles every `100ms` if the button was pressed for more than `4 sec`
-  - LED 2 toggles every `500ms`
+	- LED toggles every `400ms` if the button was pressed for more than `2 sec` and less than `4 sec`
-  - LED 3 toggles every `1000ms`
+	- LED is off if the button was pressed for less than `2 sec`

 > #### Combined Video 📽️ 👉 Youtube - Uploading